 Don’t Let Corporate Criminal Charges Ruin Your Life

 Criminal charges do more than just stop you from pursuing your personal dreams.
 If you’ve been accused of a corporate crime, it can impact your family, your reputation and the professional peers who depend on you.
 Although it may be impossible to erase the fact that you’ve been charged, what you do next has the power to mitigate the fallout.

-Cities like Pittsburgh thrive on an iconic industriousness that comes with many opportunities.
 At Stanton D. Levenson, P.A.
 Law Offices, we make it our business to help you develop a strong defensive strategy that protects your interests when your alleged actions in the business world lead to consequences in the legal arena.
 Attorneys Stanton D. Levenson and Amy B. Levenson Jones collaborate on every case they take and leverage their unique strengths in defending your case.
 Stan has tried cases all the way up to the United States Supreme Court, and neither of our attorneys will stop fighting for your rights until they’ve helped you chart a course that gets you through the legal system intact.

 Unpacking Your Charges